 As a parent, if you have been experiencing problems with a school and informal discussions have not been successful, you may wish to take further action.
 When trying to solve a problem, you need to be clear about what are the official procedures for resolving the problem.

 In this information, we use the word parent to describe either or both parents, or the pupil’s guardian or another person who has custody of the pupil.
-In Northern Ireland, the local education authority is called the Education and Library Board.
+In Northern Ireland, the local education authority is called the Education Authority.

 Dealing with a problem at school